How to Respond to a Guilt Trip Without Taking the Bait

 "After everything I've done for you."
 "I sacrificed so much for this family."
 "I guess my feelings just don't matter."
 "Fine.
 I'll figure it out myself."

 You know the feeling when one of these lands.
 The conversation you were trying to have suddenly shifts.
-Now you're not discussing the actual issue — you're defending yourself against the implication that you're selfish, ungrateful, or cruel.
-And even though you can see what's happening, part of you still feels the pull.
+Now you're not discussing the actual issue.
+You're defending yourself against the implication that you're selfish, ungrateful, or cruel.
+And even when you can see what's happening, part of you still feels the pull.

 That pull is the guilt trip working exactly as designed.